Apple’s latest iPhones sell at rare $132-plus discounts in China

-BEIJING – Apple’s latest iPhones are selling at discounts of more than US$100 (S$132) in China, an unusually steep price cut just months after launch that suggests dwindling demand for even its highest-end devices.
+BEIJING – Apple’s latest iPhones are selling at discounts of over US$100 (S$132) in China, a rare steep price cut just months after launch that suggests dwindling demand for even its highest-end devices.

 JD.com and state carrier China Mobile are among the retailers taking 800 yuan (S$156) off the iPhone 14 Pro range over 11 days.
 Retailers in the southern electronics hub of Shenzhen have also begun cutting prices for the same handsets by 700 yuan, the official China Securities Journal reported after visiting outlets around the city.
 Apple’s own local website, meanwhile, continues to offer devices at regular prices.

-The discounting emerged around the end of the Chinese New Year season, when retailers typically gear up for a holiday shopping spree before schools reopen.
-While it is unclear how long the cuts may persist, they point to weak demand in the world’s largest smartphone arena just as Apple is counting on a recovery in China.
-Unusually, the roughly 7 per cent to 9 per cent discounts on the iPhone Pro range mirror bargains offered on lower-end models, which usually get cut first.
+The discounting emerged around the end of the Chinese New Year, when retailers typically gear up for a holiday shopping spree before schools reopen.
+While it is unclear how long the cuts may persist, they note weak demand in the world’s largest smartphone arena just as Apple is counting on a recovery in China.
+Unusually, the 7 per cent to 9 per cent discounts on the iPhone Pro range mirror bargains offered on lower-end models, which usually get cut first.

 “The discount seems bigger than what we found in January, which was 3 per cent to 4 per cent,” Jefferies analysts wrote in a research note on Sunday.
 “We see that as a sign of weak demand.”